-1 Settings 3
+1 Settings

+1.1 Django 1.3 3

-1.1 COUNT queries 4
+1.2 COUNT queries 4

-1.2 Empty querysets 4
+1.3 Empty querysets 4

-2 Cache Manager 2.1 Changing the timeout of a CachingQuerySet instance 5
+2 Cache Manager

 3 Manual Caching 7

 4 Template Caching 9

 5 Classes that May Interest You 11

 Cache Machine provides automatic caching and invalidation for Django models through the ORM.
 The code is hosted on github.